floweredscarf/su25/policies/index.md

 #### Absolutely Forbidden

--   Typing or dictating code into someone else’s computer is a violation of the “By You Alone” rule.
+-   Typing or dictating code into someone else's computer is a violation of the "By You Alone" rule.
 -   Looking at someone else's project code to understand a particular idea or part of a project.
 This is not allowed due to the danger of plagiarism.
 We are very serious about the "By You Alone" rule!